 Remember, it can be easy for video production companies to give you a "low ball" proposal to earn your business.
 It’s harder to stick to that proposed estimate once the project begins.
 So, don’t be fooled by “affordable” in the beginning, because in the end, it might be the exact opposite.

 6. How will you measure the return on investment

-Keep in mind, affordability goes hand-in-hand with value and a video that can be used to drive a return on your investment may be of tremendous value.
+Keep in mind that affordability goes hand-in-hand with value, and a video that can be used to drive a return on your investment may be of tremendous value.

 It's not always easy for video production companies or producers to demonstrate a return on investment, so it’s important that you are clear about how you will use your video and leverage it to drive revenue to your organization.
 After all, even a video that costs $20,000 can be perceived as affordable if it generates $100,000 in business!

 When looking for an affordable video production company, it's important to understand the key elements that drive video cost.
 It might seem like you will get more bang for your buck with a freelancer or fancy production studio, but remember, in the end, it's all about how well your video resonates and how well it performs to help you drive new business.